TWM LESSON PLAN

 It is interesting to note that the South always saw secession as an effort to protect slavery.
 The constitution of the Confederacy explicitly recognized and protected slave property.
 Alexander H. Stephens, its vice-president, said that the cornerstone of the Confederacy was slavery and the belief in black inferiority.
 Foner, p.
 163.

 Note the following irony.
-Slavery was protected by the original Constitution and because of the difficulty of amending the Constitution the North could never have mustered the votes to pass the 13th Amendment had the Southern states not withdrawn their representatives from Congress.
-The South seceded and went to war to protect slavery but in doing so it handed to a President who hated slavery but acknowledged that it was protected by the Constitution in the slave states, the opportunity to issue the Emancipation Proclamation and allowed anti-slavery factions in the House and Senate to gain the super-majorities necessary to amend the Constitution.
+Slavery was protected by the original Constitution and because of the difficulty of passing an amendment, the North could never have mustered the votes to pass the 13th Amendment had the Southern states not withdrawn their representatives from Congress.
+The South seceded and went to war to protect slavery, but in doing so, it handed to a President who hated slavery but acknowledged that it was protected by the Constitution in the slave states, the opportunity to issue the Emancipation Proclamation and allowed anti-slavery factions in the House and Senate to gain the super-majorities necessary to amend the Constitution.

 Lincoln Passive or Simply Shut-Mouthed?

 Movies require action.
 So, the film doesn't emphasize the many times that Lincoln appeared passive nor does it show the occasions when he listened and did not respond.